smuckati1/EV_BatteryManagement_Controllers/ReadMe.md

 ## Relevant Apps/Workflows
 - Use Continuous Integration (CI) to automate checks, tests and codeGen
-- Running CI workflows within a docker container on the Cloud
+- Executing CI workflows with containerized MATLAB as your runner
-- Use of the CI/CD support package for Simulink
+- Use of the CI/CD support package for Simulink (i.e. Process Advisor)
 - Using Projects and Source Control to manage your files/folders
 - MISRA C Checks using Simulink Check
 - MiL Testing with Simulink Test